-Although electric shock sensations in the head are experienced by many women throughout their lives, there is not much scientific literature nor a proper medical term to describe them.
-They are surely unpleasant and scary, and although science has not identified their exact cause yet, electric shocks have been linked to numerous medical conditions, ranging from hormonal imbalance to degenerative diseases.
+Although electric shock sensations in the head are highly unpleasant, there is not much scientific literature nor a proper medical term to describe them.
+Nevertheless, electric shocks have been linked to numerous medical conditions, which is why they call for prompt evaluation.

 Symptoms of Electric Shock Sensation in the Head